jheagle/si-funciona/README.md

 <a name="module_objectHelpers.describeObjectDetail"></a>

 ### objectHelpers.describeObjectDetail(value, [key], [index]) ⇒ [<code>descriptorDetail</code>](#module_descriptorSamples..descriptorDetail)
-Descriptor an object's attribute and provide details about it.
+Trace an object's attribute and provide details about it.

 **Kind**: static method of [<code>objectHelpers</code>](#module_objectHelpers)